 - Home visits to the homes of the parties to determine if there are any safety concerns.

 - Urinary Analysis drug testing if ordered by the court.

 How will I know if the Domestic Relations Investigation is completed?

 When the domestic relations officer completes an investigation report, that report is submitted to the court in a sealed envelope.
-It is placed in the court file unread by a commissioner.
+It is placed in the court file unread by Family Court Commissioner/Judge.
 Copies of the report are sent to the attorney's for each party, any Pro Se litigants, and the guardian ad litem.
 The report will only be read by the family court commissioner if one of the attorneys enters it into evidence during a hearing or trial.